 - Create an assignment.
 Read here how to create an assignment.

-- Click Options and select Add code editor.
-A black box will appear.
+- Click more_horiz-icon and select Script editor.
+A modal will open.

 - You can write your code in the black input field.

-- Click Run and the code is saved.
+- Click Run and the code will be tested.

 How to use the created variables in content, questions and criteria

-- Click Variable in the menu of the description block and select the variable.
+- Click Variable in the menu of the description box and select the variable.

 - The variable will be shown in a blue box with the name as it was given in the code editor.
 This way it will be visible in the test as a number.